High School - Where Knowledge Runs Deep

 All students take full-year courses in mathematics, English, Spanish or German, technology, and movement or eurythmy.

-Students take several trimester-long courses in addition to main lessons and full year courses.
-One of these courses each trimester will be a fine or applied art, taught in two double periods per week.
-Most other trimester courses are academic subjects.
+Students take several quarter-long courses in addition to main lessons and full-year courses.
+One of these courses each quarter will be a fine or applied art, taught in two double periods per week.
+Most other quarterly courses are academic subjects.
 Students sometimes have a choice between two courses.
 One of these courses is usually an academic subject, one is an art (to which we devote 2 double periods per week), and others are often in movement or drama.

 Electives and Whole School Courses

-In addition to some choices between trimester courses, students enroll in trimester-long whole high school electives (a mix of students in grades 9-12).
-All students participate in the High School Chorus or High School Orchestra and in a weekly forum to discuss issues of interest to the students.
-For a sample list of electives click here.
+In addition to some choices between quarterly courses, students enroll in quarter-long whole high school electives (a mix of students in grades 9-12).
+A sample list of Wednesday afternoon electives is available here.
+A list of music electives is available here.